A Different Kind of Tour Operator for a Different Kind of Traveller

 Jess is a former teacher from New South Wales, where she taught history and geography to high school students.
 Having earned her Bachelor’s degree in Education from Sydney’s Macquarie University, Jess is well connected to the New South Wales (and now national) curriculum.
 Jess eventually moved from the classroom to the outdoors, working as a tour manager for Contiki, teaching young people about Australia’s historical sites and natural places.
 This led to guiding work in Southeast Asia, where Jess “earned her stripes” as a cross-cultural tour manager.
 When she was young, Jess was an exchange student in Ecuador and has volunteered in Costa Rica on a sea turtle conservation project.
 She is an avid SCUBA diver–having earned her Divemaster certification in Mozambique–and her travels have taken her to remote parts of the world such as Brazil and Borneo.

-Tim came to Small World Journeys with a background in law and finance, looking to expand his experience in the education and tourism indutry.
-He has a Bachelor’s Degree in Law and a Master’s Degree in Finance Management from Université du Maine and Institut Supérieur de Gestion, respectively.
-A native French speaker, Tim comes from Le Mans, France and has also lived in the United States.
-He attended St. John’s University in New York for corporate finance and to learn American management styles.
-Tim is a keen kickboxer, and has travelled in North America, Europe and Africa.
+Bente came to Small World Journeys with a background in tourism and education, looking to expand her experience in these industries.
+She is completing a Bachelor’s Degree in International Tourism & Travel from Breda University of Applied Sciences.
+A native Dutch speaker, Bente comes from The Hague, Netherlands, and she has also lived in the United States.
+She is conversant in English, French, German and also speaks basic Spanish.
+Bente is a keen swimmer and artist and has travelled in North America, Europe and Brazil.

 Dr. Martin Cohen